PabloRizzieri/db-solvd/README.md

-## Database Schema Creation - First Task
+## Database Creation - First Task

-This section outlines the tasks involved in creating a database schema using MySQL Workbench for a new hierarchy.
-The primary goal is to establish a well-organized schema with at least 12 tables while adhering to the principles of the 3 Normal Forms.

-- Create a database schema using Mysql Workbench for the new hierarchy with at least 12 tables and all relations.
+- Create a database schema using Mysql Workbench for the new hierarchy
-- The schema should satisfy the 3 Normal Forms.
+- with at least 12 tables and all relations.
+The schema should satisfy the 3 Normal Forms.

 ## Database Operations - Second Task